Farnsworth House: Architecture

 The house has a minimalist design.
 Steel, glass, and stone are the only materials used on the house's exterior, and wood and plaster are also used inside.
 Although these materials were frequently used in other buildings, they were seldom used in an abstract manner, as at the Farnsworth House.
 Travertine stone, in particular, was used for both the main floor slab and the terrace.
 Though that material was more expensive than other types of stone, Mies had chosen travertine for its ability to absorb water, and because he had used it in previous projects.
 The steel frame is made of rolled steel and is welded together.

 The design resembled Mies's 1938 drawings for the unbuilt Resor House, located above a stream in Wyoming, as well as another unbuilt design for Margarete Hubbe in Germany.
 Terence Riley of MoMA said that, since neither the Resor nor Farnsworth houses touched the ground, "It's as if [Mies] left Germany and he was no longer rooted".
 According to the architectural historian Alice T. Friedman, the design showed that Mies and Farnsworth were both "committed not only to new architectural forms but also to new ways of living", despite Farnsworth's later doubts.
 Another author, William L. Hamilton, described Farnsworth as one of several women who commissioned distinctive residential designs in the mid-20th century, alongside Susan Lawrence Dana, Truus Schröder-Schräder, and Sharon Drager.
+Luxus Magazine wrote that, despite its minimalism, the building tried to interact with the environment in its use of an elevated steel structure and transparent walls.